SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 ## Selectable compound and inter-intra fixtures

-The four selectable-compound fixtures use the same pinned `tests/data/webp_logo_animated.y4m` source and its `0872208D9C19B68B10A1647FA6849CFC4E2B21A19561ACD672E0629C70EFACA2` SHA-256.
-They were encoded at speed zero after disabling later inter-mode checkpoints.
+The four AVIF files are retained solely as interoperability inputs.
+Their original creation commands used the same `tests/data/webp_logo_animated.y4m` source and encoded at speed zero after disabling later inter-mode checkpoints.
+These commands record container-fixture provenance only; they are not codec implementation references.
 Each command also disables competing prediction tools that would prevent the resulting stream from isolating its named mode:

 ```text
 ./avifenc -j 1 -c aom -s 0 -q 80 -a enable-obmc=0 -a enable-warped-motion=0 -a enable-global-motion=0 -a enable-masked-comp=0 -a enable-interintra-comp=0 tests/data/webp_logo_animated.y4m libavif-webp-logo-distance-weighted-compound.avif